 [The armistice bulletin] was good local news for Brest, but news to go abroad had to be confirmed.
 I would not have asked the censors [to pass Howard’s cablegram] as you mention on page 11.
 Howard thought he had something.
 He said nothing to me of his intentions.
 Lost out and then came next morning for help.
 I could give him none.
 Told him he had been foolish etc. Then he asked me for something to protect himself.
 I asked him what he wanted me to say, and requested him to write out what he wanted and, if it were correct, I would willingly sign it.

-Turning to Hornblow’s comments that he ordered the US navy band “to help the populace celebrate” and gave instructions for flags to be spread “all over the tall navy building”, he made the following points:
+He quoted what Howard wrote out, and then corrected Hornblow’s comments that he ordered the US navy band “to help the populace celebrate” and flags to be spread “all over the tall navy building”:

 About the band.
 It was a regular concert day and the concert had started sometime before the message came.
 No ‘blizzard of bunting’ was hoisted at our place on 7 November.
 That happened on the 11th when the real word came.
 On the 7th there were displayed from our Headquarters the regular colors, and the bunch of three flags – one French, with the American flags on each side – that were put out on many occasions during the war.

-b) Amended references to Admiral Wilson in Amazing Armistice, November 1921
+Amended references to Admiral Wilson in Amazing Armistice, November 1921

 The amended text read as follows: